On the geometric P=W conjecture: Introduction

 \subsection{Acknowledgements}

-We would like to thank Mattias Jonsson, Sean Keel, and Marco Trozzo for suggesting the questions that led to the main results of this paper.
-We would like to thank Harold Blum, S\'{e}bastien Boucksom, Eric Canton, Paolo Cascini, Tommaso de Fernex, Mattias Jonsson, Luca Migliorini, Takumi Murayama, Johannes Nicaise, Emanuel Reinecke, Michael Temkin, and Tony Yue Yu for helpful discussions on the contents of the paper.
+We would like to thank Omid Amini, S\'{e}bastien Boucksom, Morgan Brown, Paolo Cascini, Tommaso de Fernex, Mattias Jonsson, Luca Migliorini, Joaquín Moraga, Johannes Nicaise, Szil\'{a}rd Szab\'{o} and Marco Trozzo for helpful discussions on the contents of the paper.
+We wish to thank the anonymous referees for their careful reading and useful suggestions.

-Mauri and Mazzon were supported by the Engineering and Physical Sciences Research Council [EP/L015234/1].
+Mauri and Mazzon were supported by the University of Michigan, the Max Planck Institute for Mathematics, and the Engineering and Physical Sciences Research Council [EP/L015234/1].
 The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
 Stevenson was partially supported by NSF grant DMS-1600011, and he is grateful to Imperial College London for hosting his visit, supported by the ERC Starting Grant MOTZETA (project 306610) of the European Research Council (PI: Johannes Nicaise).